Whanganui Regional Museum

 The Whanganui Regional Museum building is currently undergoing earthquake strengthening, reconstruction and refurbishment.
-The Museum will be re-opening on Saturday 19th January 2019.
+The Museum will be re-opening March 2019.
 Please see the Museum Facebook page for more details!

 Set in the heart of the Whanganui cultural centre on Queens Park, the Whanganui Regional Museum offers visitors a rare experience-a journey into the hearts and minds of the people of Whanganui, and a look at their treasures, their loves, their everyday lives and their dramas, their history and their future.

 When the ordinary is exchanged for the extraordinary, you know you’re in Whanganui.
 Famed for its Taonga Māori Collection, you can see the exceptional creations of the tūpuna (ancestors) of today’s Whanganui River Māori.